 The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8.

-To complete the Graduate Diploma of Finance, students must attain a total of 8 credit points, consisting of 4 credit points of core units and 4 credit points of elective units, plus completion of the compulsory 0-credit point module, DAI001 Academic Integrity Module.
+To complete the Graduate Diploma of Finance, students must attain a total of 8 credit points, consisting of 4 credit points of core units and 4 credit points of open elective units, plus completion of the compulsory 0-credit point module, DAI001 Academic Integrity Module.

 Most units (think of units as 'subjects') are equal to 1 credit point.

 To be completed in the first trimester of study:-